The Causes of Irregular Periods

 Why does contraception sometimes cause irregular periods?

-- The Pill, patch, or ring – when you use these types of contraception you have three weeks of taking hormones and a week ‘break’ where you don’t take any hormones.
+- The pill, patch, or ring – when you use these types of contraception you have three weeks of taking hormones and a week ‘break’ where you don’t take any hormones.
 Most women experience bleeding during this one week break due to the decreased level of hormones called a ‘withdrawal bleed’.
-Spotting during the first few months of using these types of contraception is quite common
+Spotting during the first few months of using these types of contraception is quite common.
+Some women prefer to take the pill back-to-back, without doing any break between two packs.
+There are different ways to do it: in some cases the pill is taken continuously for 3 cycles and then stopped for one week, other women take the pill continuously until some breakthrough bleeding appears, and make the break at that moment, and finally, some women take the pill continuously without any break despite having spotting.
+This way of taking the pill has its advantages, and the main inconvenient is that spotting or irregular bleeding might appear.

-- The mini-Pill – it’s difficult to predict how your body would react to the mini-Pill.
-Some women experience lighter and more irregular periods whilst others experience heavier or more painful periods.
-Some women even experience spotting throughout the month
+- The mini pill – it’s difficult to predict how your body would react to the mini pill.
+Some women experience lighter and more irregular periods (some women even experience spotting throughout the month) whilst others experience heavier or more painful periods.
+Some women maintain their periods as previously, and some women don’t have periods at all.

 - The contraceptive implant – most women find that their periods are lighter on the implant.
 However, some find that their periods become heavier and others experience spotting after they’ve had their implant put in

 - The contraceptive coil – spotting is quite common in the first few months after the coil was put in.
-Most women find that their periods get lighter and more irregular, but others can experience heavier or more painful periods
+Most women wearing a hormonal coil find that their periods get lighter and more irregular, or don’t have periods at all.
+But others can experience heavier or more painful periods.
+Women wearing an intrauterine device (IUD) or coil without hormones usually experience heavier and more painful periods during the first few months, but this usually settles after 6 months and periods go back to how they used to be before the coil.

 What to do about contraception and irregular periods – if you have just started a new method of contraception and are experiencing side effects, it may settle down within the first three months as your body gets used to the hormones.
 If you can’t tolerate these side effects or if you are otherwise concerned, don’t hesitate to speak to your GP.
-They can prescribe you additional hormones to help suppress the bleeding until it settles by itself.
-Or, they can discuss an alternative method of contraception.
+They’ll be able to assess the possible cause and propose the appropriate treatment.
+It’s sometimes necessary to change to a different method of contraception.

 Can an irregular period mean pregnancy?